Badalucco

-For people with the surname, see Badalucco (surname).

 Badalucco (Baaucco, locally Baraücu) is a comune (municipality) in the Province of Imperia in the Italian region Liguria, located about 100 km southwest of Genoa and about 15 km west of Imperia.

 Badalucco borders the following municipalities: Bajardo, Ceriana, Dolcedo, Molini di Triora, Montalto Ligure, and Taggia.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").